Pavan0896/Asos.com-Clone/README.md

 ## Acknowledgements
 ### Libraries

-- **Redux and React-redux** Used for managing global state in the application.
+- **Redux and React-redux:** Used for managing global state in the application.
 - **React Router DOM:** Enables navigation and routing within the React application.
 UseSearchParams to set the URL according to the filtered data and on copying the URL and pasting in a different tab will get the same filtred data.

 ## Contact